Federal, State and PSU Grants

 New Hampshire now offers a UNIQUE Annual Grant through an allotment from the University System of New Hampshire.
-To be eligible, students must demonstrate high need on their FAFSA and file prior to December 31, 2016 to be eligible during the 2016-2017 year.
+To be eligible, students must demonstrate high need on their FAFSA and file prior to December 31.

 Note: Grants and Scholarships (Federal Pell, State Grants, and PSU Scholarship/Grants ) make up the gift level awarded by PSU.
 If ANY federal/state awards change, there may be an adjustment in PSU’s University Grant award (up or down).